 Inspecting trees and shrubs

-Safety tips for office spring yard cleanup
+Safety tips for home and office spring yard cleanup

 - Provide gloves, eye protection, and proper tools for everyone helping.

-- Lift smart, bend knees, and team-lift heavy objects like planters.
+- Lift smart — bend knees and team-lift heavy objects like planters.

 - Watch for hidden hazards under leaf piles (nails, glass, wildlife).